lusis/experiments/ruby/gaga/README.md

 This is an experiment to test the new direction for Noah

 The idea is:

 - objects are defined by a schema
 - data is stored in git

+Below is not up to date.
+For now, please look at the `importer.rb` and `test.rb` files.
+`app.rb` has basic read support.

+Obviously the JSON is ugly and basic for now.

+One little idea we're kicking around is that cluster consistency is done via merging changes from either an elected master or simply all nodes in the cluster.

+Fun stuff!

+_old readme below here_

 ## Schema
 _note this section is not up to date with latest changes_